What’s the issue?

 IAS 34 contains other specific disclosure requirements for financial assets and/or financial liabilities.
 [IAS 34.15B(h), (k), (l), 16A(j)]

-Some regulators2 have emphasised that, given the magnitude of the latest economic changes, companies should provide in their interim financial statements sufficient disclosure for investors to understand the significant events and transactions that have occurred since the annual financial reporting date.
+Some regulators2 have previously emphasised that, given the magnitude of the economic changes, companies should provide in their interim financial statements sufficient disclosure for investors to explain the significant events and transactions that have occurred since the annual financial reporting date.
 [IAS 34.15B, 16A]

-Companies need to consider whether their 2020 interim financial statements provide sufficient information because investors and other users may expect information above and beyond what is typically disclosed.
-Condensing or omitting disclosures on the assumption that users have access to the most recent annual financial statements may no longer be appropriate – i.e. information disclosed in the 2019 annual financial statements may be less relevant in the current circumstances.
+Companies need to consider whether their 2021 interim financial statements provide sufficient information because investors and other users may continue to expect information above and beyond what is typically disclosed.

 1 Intangible assets with an indefinite useful life or intangible assets that are not yet available for use.